Consensys/sandcastle-tutorial/tutorial/tutorial_setup.md

 Some insights into the reasoning behind our bridging of Ethereum and database technologies can be found in the following articles.

 <a href="https://media.consensys.net/blockchains-and-databases-arent-the-same-thing-yet-5d5eb7df099e" target="new">Blockchains and Databases Aren’t the Same Thing.
 Yet.</a><br>

-When the Ethereum mainnet reaches block 10 million, they will be.
-Here’s why.
+<a href="https://pegasys.tech/sandcastle-brings-sql-to-ethereum-smart-contracts/" target="new">Sandcastle brings SQL to Ethereum Smart Contracts.</a><br>

 # Setup

-Go to <http://remix.ethereum.org>, then navigate to the `Settings` panel (on the right side of the Remix web page).
+Go to <http://remix.ethereum.org/#optimize=false&version=soljson-v0.5.2+commit.1df8f40c.js>, then navigate to the `Settings` panel (on the right side of the Remix web page).

 Copy the following Sandcastle plugin definition into the text area, then press `Load` to add the Sandcastle plugin button.